TSEyifei/tseyifeizhang.github.io/_pages/publications.md

 <br />
 On the program: AFA 2020
 <br />
 We document that hedge fund activism, as well as its potential threat, could lead firms to be more likely to be acquired and less likely to acquire other firms.
-We aggregate them to industry-level impacts and study how HFA reshapes the market for corporate assets, including the prices of selling assets and asset liquidity.
+We aggregate them to industry-level impacts and study how HFA ultimately reshapes the market for corporate assets, including the prices of selling assets and asset liquidity.

 <br />
 (3) Hedge Fund Activism, Corporate Governance, and Product Market Competition (Available upon Request)
 <br />
 On the program: NFA 2020
 <br />
-Hedge fund activism is known as bringing value to target shareholders.
-I ask which kind of target firms benefit the most from HFA.
+Hedge fund activism is well-known as bringing value to target shareholders.
+But which kind of targeted firms benefit the most from HFA?
 The answer is the firms with initial good governance and in competitive industries.
 I provide two explanations for the puzzling results: (1) campaign success probability and (2) short-termism.

 Working in Progress
 ======
 <br />
 (4) Breakthrough Patent Wave, with
-<br /> We develop a new textual measure identifying waves for breakthrough technology and further link to merger and IPO waves.
+<br /> We develop a new textual method to identify waves for breakthrough technology and further link them to merger and IPO waves.
 Then we investigate the impact of breakthrough patent waves on individual firms.
-We find evidence consistent with the "churn".
+We find evidences consistent with the "churn".

 ![image](https://user-images.githubusercontent.com/88915744/129469544-c97ac564-ebf7-4dc1-9b2c-0530b2f175e6.png)